lucasbazante/doubly-linked-list/README.md

 * `source/tests/include`: This contains the library that provides supports for the unit tests.
 * `source/tests`: This folder has the file `main.cpp` that contains all the tests.
-* `source/include`: This folder has the file `list.h` which the implementation
+* `source/include`: This folder has the file `list.h` which is the implementation of the list.
-* `source/CMakeLists.txt: The cmake script file.
+* `source/CMakeLists.txt`: The cmake script file.
 * `README.md`: This file.

 # Compiling